-The simple query language allows competent end users of an application to issue more complex queries than a list of tokens.
-It is a heuristic, non-structured language which attempts to do something probably-useful with any input given.
-Application developers should use the structured YQL language instead.
+The simple query language allows application end users to issue more complex queries than a list of tokens.
+It is a heuristic, non-structured language, which attempts to do something probably-useful with any input given.
+It is combined with the structured YQL by using the userQuery operator.
+Types:

 Query ::= Expr ( SPACE Expr )* Expr ::= Term | Prefix? '(' SimpleTerm+ ')' Term ::= Prefix?
 Field?
 CoreTerm Weight?
 SimpleTerm ::= Field?
 CoreTerm Weight?
 Prefix ::= '+' | '-' Field ::= ID ':' /* A valid field name or alias */ Weight ::= '!'+ | '!'
 NUM /* NUM is a percentage. */ CoreTerm ::= WORD | Phrase | NumTerm | PrefixTerm | SubstringTerm | SuffixTerm Phrase ::= '"' WORD+ '"' NumTerm ::= NUM | '<' NUM | '>' NUM | '[' NUM? ';' NUM? ';' HITLIMIT? ']' /* NUM is any numeric type including floating point */ /* HITLIMIT is a optional count of many hits you want as minimum from this range */ PrefixTerm ::= WORD '*' SubstringTerm ::= '*' WORD '*' SuffixTerm ::= '*' WORD